dohyeongkim97/Do_Manipulated_Matching_Algorithmes_Exist-/README.md

 if a players who has same tier with their skill, there winning rate after win streak/lose streak will changes naturally.

+if there were no decline of win rates after winning streaks, then this probleme not has to be considered seriously.

 ###  METHOD II.
 Analyze whether, in matches involving players on a winning streak, there is a significant imbalance between the average tiers of the two teams.